Jamie Harpootlian: Legal career

-United States ambassador to Slovenia
+Ambassadorship

-On July 21, 2021, President Joe Biden announced his intent to nominate Harpootlian to be the next United States ambassador to Slovenia.
-On August 4, 2021, her nomination was sent to the Senate.
-Hearings on her nomination were held before the Senate Foreign Relations Committee on November 2, 2021.
-On December 15, 2021, her nomination was reported out of committee.
-On December 18, 2021, her nomination was confirmed in the Senate by voice vote.
-She was appointed the 10th U.S. Ambassador to the Republic of Slovenia on December 20, 2021, and was sworn in on December 30, 2021.
-She presented her credentials to President of Slovenia Borut Pahor on February 17, 2022.
+On July 21, 2021, President Joe Biden announced his intent to nominate Harpootlian to serve as Ambassador to the Republic of Slovenia, and on August 4, 2021, her nomination was received by the Senate from the President.
+The Senate Foreign Relations Committee favorably reported her nomination to the Senate floor on December 15, 2021.
+The Senate confirmed her nomination by voice vote on December 18, 2021, and President Biden appointed her to serve as Ambassador to the Republic of Slovenia on December 20, 2021.
+After being sworn in on December 30, 2021, she presented her credentials to the President of Slovenia Borut Pahor in a formal ceremony at the Presidential Palace in Ljubljana on February 17, 2022.